 The use of green infrastructure can buffer climate impacts.
-Healthy soils and rain gardens absorb rainfall and help prevent flooding and erosion, while trees and other vegetation provide urban cooling through evapotranspiration and shade.
+Healthy soils and rain gardens absorb rainfall and help prevent flooding and erosion, while trees and other vegetation provide urban cooling through evaporation and shade.
+Native plants have important cultural and spiritual significance for local Secwépemo peoples and increasing their use helps to restore local ecosystems.

-Kamloops is surrounded by a diverse mix of grasslands and dry forest interspersed with wetlands, seasonal streams, the North and South Thompson Rivers, and Kamloops Lake, which provides habitats for large a variety of insects, birds, and wildlife.
+Kamloops is surrounded by a diverse mix of grasslands and dry forest interspersed with wetlands, seasonal streams, the North and South Thompson Rivers, and Kamloops Lake, which provides habitats for a large variety of insects, birds, and wildlife.
 Urban ecosystems include natural areas found in our extensive system of parks, waterways, and riparian corridors as well as landscaped features such as street trees and gardens.
 This Big Move focuses on strategies to enhance urban ecosystems through diverse means that range from tree planting to regenerative agriculture and the use of green infrastructure, which can also improve carbon sequestration and increase resilience to climate change impacts.
-Residents will also benefit from increased interactions with nature and the lifesupporting services, such as air and water purification, that it provides.
+Residents will also benefit from increased interactions with nature and the life-supporting services, such as air and water purification, that it provides.